Sorting in Flutter Datagrid (SfDataGrid)

 Custom sorting

-The datagrid allows to sort columns based on custom logic.
-For each column, you can provide different sorting criteria by overriding the following methods from DataGridSource,
+The datagrid allows sorting columns based on custom logic.
+For each column, provide different sorting criteria by overriding the following methods from the DataGridSource,

 import 'package:syncfusion_flutter_datagrid/datagrid.dart';